 The final operational element we’ll consider in this section is emergency preparedness.

-Because an ounce of prevention is always better than a pound of cure, the organization should establish a process for identifying, preventing, preparing for, and (when necessary) responding to emergencies.
+Because an ounce of prevention is always better than a pound of cure, the organization should establish a process for identifying, preventing, preparing for, and (when necessary) responding to emergencies, both natural and man-made.
 This includes:

 - Developing plans to prevent and minimize risks from potential emergencies